rulewis/journey-optimizer.en/help/using/preview.md

 In addition, leverage your **Litmus** account into [!DNL Journey Optimizer] to instantly preview your **email rendering** in popular email clients.
 You can then ensure your email content looks great and works properly in every inbox.
 Learn how to unlock Litmus Email Previews in [this section](#email-rendering)

+>[!CAUTION]
+>
+>When previewing a message or sending proofs, only profile personalization data is displayed.
+Personalization based on context data, such as event information, can only be tested in the context of a journey.
+>

 ## Select test profiles{#select-test-profiles}

 Use [Test profiles](building-journeys/creating-test-profiles.md) to target additional recipients who do not match the defined targeting criteria.